 IT Resource Access Termination Procedures

-Examples of University data and IT systems that will be revoked upon termination include Banner, umMail email and collaboration services, umDrive file sharing, eCourseware (D2L) learning management system, umWiki, ITNAS file shares, desktop computers and ITS computer labs.
+Examples of University data and IT systems that will be revoked upon termination include Banner, umMail email and collaboration services, OneDrive file sharing, eCourseware (D2L) and Canvas learning management systems, umWiki, ITNAS file shares, desktop computers and ITS computer labs.
 For a complete list of IT systems, please refer to the ITS Service Catalog.
-For services offered by the University's Alumni Association for University Alumni and Retirees, please refer to the UMAA Services & Benefits page.
+For services offered by the University's Alumni Association for University alumni and retirees, please refer to the UMAA Services & Benefits page.

-The University, at its discretion, may purge user data upon termination from University IT resources (e.g., email, umDrive, ITNAS file shares, and desktop computers).
-Individuals should not store personal information on any University IT resource with the expectation that the information will be retained after termination.
+The University, at its discretion, may purge user data upon termination from University IT resources (e.g., email, OneDrive, ITNAS file shares and desktop computers).
+Data purged in this manner is not recoverable even if a user’s account is later reactivated.
+Individuals should not store personal information on any University IT resource with the expectation that the information will be retained after access termination.
 The University is not responsible for loss of any personal data stored on University resources.

 Employee Voluntary Separations